fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - The methods provided by MultiDeleteable have moved to FilterWatchListMultiDeletable and have been deprecated.
 You may use KubernetesClient.resourceList, or the individual resource methods to delete the items.

+- DSL methods available off of a resource context involving a resource - client.configMaps().withName("name").create(configMap) - should instead use a no-argument method - client.configMaps().resource(configMap).create() or client.resource(configMap).create().

+- DSL methods available off of a collection context involving a resource - client.configMaps().create(configMap) - should instead use a no-argument method - client.configMaps().resource(configMap).create() or client.resource(configMap).create().

 ## Object Sorting

 KubernetesList and Template will no longer automatically sort their objects by default.
 You may use the HasMetadataComparator to sort the items as needed.